Learn To Play Church Organ From A Pianist’s Background

 The main function of a church organist is to play hymns so that the congregation can sing accompanied.
 This is where, I suggest, someone new to learning the church organ should spend their time, and put Bach to one side for later on.
 If you can’t play hymns with pedals, the organ music of Bach (with pedals) will be far too difficult anyway.

-A Harmonic Approach
+The Harmonic Approach

 The first step is making connections between hands and feet – I am not talking synchronization or technical know-how – I am talking harmony.